 Taking care of staff mental health issues and supporting them through any difficulties isn’t just a sign you’re a good employer - it can actually be good for your business too.
 According to statistics, people with mental health problems contribute an estimated £226 billion to the UK economy each year, or 12.1% of the UK’s GDP.

-Added to that, a whopping 86% of respondents to a survey organised by the Mental Health Foundation felt work was a key factor in supporting and protecting mental health.
+This fact is made all the more interesting when you consider that a whopping 86% of respondents to a survey organised by the Mental Health Foundation felt work was a key factor in supporting and protecting mental health.

 As an employer you have a legal duty to support people with mental health problems, according to the Equality Act 2010.
 This act outlines an employer’s responsibility to take steps to make sure a disabled person, suffering substantial long-term impairment, has the same access to opportunities that involve keeping or gaining employment as a non-disabled person.
 And this applies to mental as well as physical health.